vtexdocs/dev-portal-content/docs/release-notes/2023-09-12-new-checkout-settings-for-bot-attack-protection.md

 >⚠️ This setting is most efficient when combined with mandatory login during the checkout process (previous configuration).

 - `cartAgeToUseNewCardSeconds`: defines the minimum amount of time (in seconds) in which the cart must have been created to allow a new credit card to be applied to it.

+## What needs to be done?

+The new settings are available in the [Update an account's orderForm configuration](https://developers.vtex.com/docs/guides/update-an-account-orderform-configuration) endpoint throught the new fields described in the previous session.